 Johannesburg has plenty on offer whether it be visiting Nelson Mandela's original home, museums and art galleries or why take a trip to Constitution Hill, the Old fort and the Apartheid Museum at Gold Reef City.

-The Saxon Boutique Hotel and Spa offers luxury suites, villa luxury suites, presidential, villa presidential suites and one Nelson Mandela Platinum Suite, which has two bedrooms and the Saxon Luxury Villa.
+Saxon Hotel, Villas & Spa offers luxury suites, villa luxury suites, presidential, villa presidential suites and one Nelson Mandela Platinum Suite, which has two bedrooms and the Saxon Luxury Villa.
 They all have large picture bay windows that look out over the rolling gardens or pool area, with latticed shutters ensuring quiet privacy.
 Each suite is equipped with a large-screen television, VCR and DVD player, together with state-of-the-art surround-sound music systems that cater for all tastes and preferences.